Alireza-Moh/laravel-file-explorer-frontend/README.md

 ![Laravel File Explorer image](docs/laravel-file-explorer-merged-demo.png)

 Laravel File Explorer is a package for easy file management in Laravel apps, offering features like browsing, uploading, and deleting files.
-Ideal for content management systems and file storage solutions.

 ## Features